samply/bridgehead/README.md

 If you would like to understand what happens exactly and when, please check the systemd units deployed during the [installation](#base-installation) via `systemctl cat bridgehead-update@<PROJECT>.service` and `systemctl cat bridgehead-update@<PROJECT.timer`.

-### Monitoring

-To keep all Bridgeheads up and working and detect any errors before a user does, a central monitoring

-- Your Bridgehead itself will report relevant system events, such as successful/failed updates, restarts, performance metrics or version numbers.
-- Your Bridgehead is also monitored from the outside by your network's central components.
-For example, the federated search will regularly perform a black-box test by sending an empty query to your Bridgehead and checking if the results make sense.

-In all monitoring cases, obviously no sensitive information is transmitted, in particular not any patient-related data.
-Aggregated data, e.g. total amount of datasets, may be transmitted for diagnostic purposes.

-## Troubleshooting

-### Docker Daemon Proxy Configuration

-Docker has a background daemon, responsible for downloading images and starting them.
-Sometimes, proxy configuration from your system won't carry over and it will fail to download images.
-In that case, configure the proxy for this daemon as described in the [official documentation](https://docs.docker.com).

 ### Non-Linux OS

 The installation procedures described above have only been tested under Linux.